Saccharomycomorpha

 Saccharomycomorpha is a genus of non-flagellated protists with a rare yeast-like appearance, containing the single species Saccharomycomorpha psychra.
-It is the only genus of the family Saccharomycomorphidae, within the cercozoan order Glissomonadida.
-Before its description in 2021 it was known as clade T, recovered from environmental DNA in previous phylogenetic analyses.
+It is the only genus of the family Saccharomycomorphidae (=Clade T), within the cercozoan order Glissomonadida.

 Morphology and behavior

 Saccharomycomorpha psychra is a unicellular protist composed of round unflagellated cells, which is a unique morphological characteristic among Glissomonadida.
 It is able to withstand temperatures of 4 °C and its optimal growth is mainly 20 °C, making it a psychrophilic organism.

 Ecology

 The species was isolated from lichen and moss found in both the Arctic (Svalbard) and maritime Antarctica (King George Island), respectively.
 These areas have a flora mainly consisting of lichens and mosses.
 Although glissomonads are mainly bacterivorous, Saccharomycomorpha is perhaps an osmotrophic or parasitic species, since it is able to grow in a culture medium without the presence of bacteria.